-7.2.1 Clustering Anomalies
+7.3.1 Clustering Anomalies

-As discussed in Section 4.3, typical methods for assessing an appropriate number of clusters to use in modelling a dataset are intercluster variation and intra-cluster variation.
-We apply two clustering algorithms (k-means and hierarchical agglomeration) to each of the two datasets (anomalies detected in 3 weeks of Abilene traffic and those detected in 3 weeks of Géant traffic).
-The resulting interand intra-cluster variation as a function of the number of clusters for Abilene are shown in Figure 8 (the Géant results are similar, and can be found in [24]).
+As discussed in Section 4.3, typical methods for assessing an appropriate number of clusters to use in modelling a dataset are inter-cluster variation and intra-cluster variation.
+We apply two clustering algorithms (k-means and hierarchical agglomeration) to each of the two datasets (anomalies detected in 3 weeks of Abilene traffic and those detected in 3 weeks of Geant traffic).
+The resulting inter- and intra-cluster variation as a function of the number of clusters are shown in Figure 10.

-The figure shows that all combinations of clustering methods, metrics, and datasets show consistent results.
+The figure shows that all eight combinations of clustering methods, metrics, and datasets show consistent results.
 In each case, approximately 8 to 12 clusters seems to yield good fit to the data.
 There is a knee at approximately this point in each of the curves, suggesting that most of the structure in the data is captured by 8 to 12 clusters.
+Furthermore, since the metrics are not changing rapidly in this region, a small change in the number of clusters should not have a strong effect on our conclusions.
+As a result, we fix the number of clusters at 10 in subsequent analysis.